What to watch over the final weekend of the 2024 presidential campaign

 You only need to look at the candidates' schedules this weekend to know where this election will likely be decided.

 Note that schedules can and likely will change without warning.
-But on Saturday, Trump is expected to make separate appearances in North Carolina with one eyebrow-raising stop in Virginia in between.
+But on Saturday, Trump began with an appearance in North Carolina, with one eyebrow-raising stop in Virginia next, and planned to return to the Tar Heel state in the evening.

 No Democratic presidential candidate has carried North Carolina since Barack Obama in 2008, although it has been decided by less than 3 points in every election since.
 Trump's decision to spend Saturday there suggests Harris has a real opportunity in the state.
 But Trump is also trying to convey confidence by stopping in Virginia, a state that has been safely in the Democratic column since 2008.